tarek200614/TaskFlow/TaskFlow-Hardened/README.md

  Authentication and role-based permissions
  Cloud database
  Real-time synchronization
-👨‍💻 Author
+👨‍💻 AUTHOR

 MEGHARI Abderrahmane Tarek

 Junior Full Stack Developer & Computer Science Student

 <p> <a href="https://github.com/tarek200614">GitHub</a> • <a href="https://www.linkedin.com/in/tarek-meghari/">LinkedIn</a> • <a href="mailto:megharitarek06@gmail.com">Email</a> </p>
-📄 License
+📄 LICENSE

 This project is licensed under the MIT License.

 See the LICENSE file for the complete license text.

-⭐ Acknowledgments
+⭐ ACKNOWLEDGMENTS
 MDN Web Docs — Technical documentation and references for JavaScript, LocalStorage, HTML5 Drag & Drop, SVG, and native browser APIs.
 Native Web Platform — CSS Grid, Flexbox, CSS Custom Properties, HTML5 APIs, SVG, and other browser standards.
 Open-Source Community — Inspiration from modern productivity applications and minimalist SaaS design.
 <div align="center">
-TaskFlow
+TASKFLOW

 Built from the ground up with the native web platform.